ElementsProject/peerswap/docs/setup_cln.md

 log-level=debug:plugin-peerswap
 ```

 Specify the full path to the `peerswap` binary.
-For now it is recommended to log all debug messages from peerswap.
+For now it is recommended to log all debug messages from PeerSwap.

-Peerswap will automatically try to connect to your bitcoind (using the bitcoind rpc settings from core-lightning).
+PeerSwap will automatically try to connect to your `bitcoind` (using the bitcoind rpc settings from CLN).

-The swap database will be located at `<lightning-dir>/peerswap/swaps`
+The default location of the swap database is `~/.lightning/bitcoin/peerswap/swaps`

-Additional configuration can be specified in a `peerswap.conf` file that is expected to be located in the peerswap data dir `<lightning-dir>/peerswap` (defaults to `/home/<user>/.lightning/<network>/peerswap/peerswap.conf`)
+Additional configuration can be specified in a `peerswap.conf` file that is expected to be located in the default PeerSwap data dir `~/.lightning/bitcoin/peerswap/` for mainnet.

 The following optional configs can be specified:
 ```bash